awslabs/multi-az-workshop/content/lab-6/index.en.md

 weight : 70
 ---

 Application Load Balancers (ALB) offer several routing algorithms.
 The default is `Round robin`, which distributes traffic evenly to targets.
-Another option is `Least outstanding requests`, which routes requests to the target with the lowest number of in progress tasks.
-ALB also offers a routing algorithm that can help automatically detect and mitigate gray failures, called [`Automatic target weights` (ATW)](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/edit-target-group-attributes.html#modify-routing-algorithm).
+Another option is `Least outstanding requests`, which routes requests to the target with the lowest number of in progress requests.
+ALB also offers a routing algorithm that can help automatically detect and mitigate gray failures, called [`Weighted random`](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/edit-target-group-attributes.html#modify-routing-algorithm) that enables Automatic Target Weights (ATW).

 A gray failure occurs when an ALB target passes active load balancer health checks, making it look healthy, but still returns errors to clients.
 This scenario could be caused by many things, including application bugs, a dependency failure, intermittent network packet loss, a cold cache on a newly launched target, CPU overload, and more.
 ATW’s anomaly detection analyzes the HTTP return status codes and TCP/TLS errors to identify targets with a disproportionate ratio of errors compared to other targets in the same target group.